 - sliced jalapeno

 - Heat olive oil in a large pot over medium heat.
-Add onion and pepper along with a large pinch of salt and pepper.
+Add onion along with a large pinch of salt and pepper.
 Cook 4-5 minutes, stirring frequently.

-- Add jalapeno, garlic, chili powder, cumin and sugar and cook for another minute, stirring frequently.
+- Add garlic, chili powder, cumin, and sugar and cook for another minute, stirring frequently.

-- Stir in tomatoes, chiles in adobo, black beans, lentils and a large pinch of salt and pepper.
+- Stir in diced tomatoes, chipotles in adobo, black beans, lentils, and a large pinch of salt and pepper.

-- Then add tomato sauce and vegetable broth.
+- Then add tomato sauce and 2 cups vegetable broth.

-- Reduce heat and simmer over medium low for 45 minutes or until lentils are tender.
-Be sure to stir every 5-10 minutes.
+- Reduce heat and simmer over medium-low for 5-7 minutes or until lentils are tender, stirring frequently.
+Add remaining cup of broth if desired.

 - Stir in the juice of 1 lime and season to taste with salt and pepper.

-Be sure to stir your chili every 5-10 minutes while it’s simmering.
-This will loosen any black beans or lentils that may try to stick to the bottom of the pan.
+Be sure to stir the chili every minute or so while it's simmering.
+This will loosen any black beans or lentils that may try to stick to the bottom of the pan and make sure that the lentils cook evenly.

 You don't have to tell people it's vegan!
 If you know your friends or family don't enjoy vegan dishes as much as you do, don't tell them this chili is totally vegan.
 Let them try it, go back for seconds and rave about how good it is.
 Then drop the truth bomb - it's vegan AND healthy!!